MicrosoftDocs/azure-docs/articles/data-factory/connector-dynamics-ax.md

 ms.date: 06/12/2020
 ---

-# Copy data from Dynamics AX by using Azure Data Factory
+# Copy data from Dynamics AX using Azure Data Factory or Synapse Analytics

 [!INCLUDE[appliesto-adf-asa-md](includes/appliesto-adf-asa-md.md)]

-This article outlines how to use Copy Activity in Azure Data Factory to copy data from Dynamics AX source.
-The article builds on [Copy Activity in Azure Data Factory](copy-activity-overview.md), which presents a general overview of Copy Activity.
+This article outlines how to use Copy Activity in Azure Data Factory and Synapse Analytics pipelines to copy data from Dynamics AX source.
+The article builds on [Copy Activity](copy-activity-overview.md), which presents a general overview of Copy Activity.

 ## Supported capabilities